Install stats library

 Disproving the skeptical colleague#

-We’ll now use the 10000
+We’ll now use the 10000 permutations of the original data

 to obtain sampling distribution of the difference between means under the null hypothesis.